danilopinotti/Battery18650Stats/README.md

 ## Usage

+### Import and setup
-To use this Lib, you need to import and create an instance:
+To use this Lib, you need to import and setup:
 ```cpp
 #include <Battery18650Stats.h>